 Call Jag on: 01895 811206

-Learn to be well with Hillingdon Adult & Community Learning
+Hillingdon Adult & Community Learning

 Free courses for people experiencing anxiety and depression who wish to improve their mental wellbeing.
+These can be found on pages 38-41.

 One in four people will experience a mental health problem at some point in their lives; money worries, work and relationship problems, unemployment, illness and loneliness can increase the risk of developing depression and anxiety.